 Are Mirrors Bad for Cockatiels Conclusion

-In conclusion, the relationship between mirror cockatiels and their potential effects on the well-being of these intelligent creatures is a complex one.
+The relationship between mirror cockatiels and their potential effects on the well-being of these intelligent creatures is a complex one.
 Based on the information gathered from local animal shelters and bird enthusiasts alike, it is apparent that whether or not mirrors are bad for a cockatiel largely depends on the individual bird and its specific circumstances.
 For single birds, mirrors may serve as a means of companionship, enabling them to interact with just a reflection of themselves as a substitute for actual social interaction.
-In such situations, having a mirror in a cockatiel’s cage might not be detrimental, but rather just another toy to entertain and engage them.
+In these cases, mirrors might not be detrimental, but rather just another toy to entertain and engage them if used appropriately.